aadeshsamdaria1/Risk-of-Kidney-Failure-in-Type-2-Diabetes-Patients/README.md

 This repository is for the MLH Final Project, which focuses on classifying and predicting medical information using various machine learning techniques.
 ## Contents

- 'MLH_Final_Project.ipynb': Jupyter notebook containing all code, outputs, and explanations.
+ 'evaluate_kidney_failure_risk_diabetic.ipynb': Jupyter notebook containing all code, outputs, and explanations.

  'requirements.txt': File with all dependencies and their versions.
 It is required to specify them to recreate the code environment.